Intellectual Property

 Perhaps the biggest impact of Tesla’s pledge is not the acceleration of the electric vehicle use, but rather teaching the world that openly sharing valuable information is priceless.
 This reminder may encourage other industries to adopt similar pledges, thereby accelerating all kinds of innovation.

-TERMINAL DISCLAIMERS: QUICK FIX OR SIMPLE RUIN?
+TERMINAL DISCLAIMERS: QUICK FIX or SIMPLE RUIN?

 Amanda Jackson, MJLST Staffer